 Nicole is a PhD candidate at the Center for Inter-American Studies (C.IAS) at the University of Graz, Austria.
 She holds two master’s degrees, one in education (ESL/EFL & Geography) and one in English and American Studies, both from the University of Graz.
 From 2019-20, she received a Fulbright grant for the University of Oklahoma, USA, to work as a foreign language teacher in German and to study.
 Currently, she holds a fellowship at the University of Graz, working on masculinity and aging in popular culture.
 As part of the Narrative Didactics Research Group, her research focus lies on storytelling, American women’s literature, feminist theory, gender studies, age/ing studies, and education.
 In her dissertation she is working on the tool of storytelling to highlight intersectionality in education.
 She is the co-founder of the Inter.Reading book club at the University of Graz.

-Juliann is currently a PhD student, research associate, and instructor at the University of Graz.
+Juliann is currently a PhD candidate, research associate, and instructor at the University of Graz.
 Her research interests are rooted in the fields of Critical Race Studies, Mixed Race Studies, and Intermediality Studies.
 More specifically, her research examines intersectionality and the representation of mixed-race peoples in literature, visual arts, and media of the antebellum period, the Harlem Renaissance, and the 1990s to present.
 Her master’s thesis looked at Natasha Trethewey’s Thrall (2012) and the importance of ekphrasis, etymology, and colonialism with regard to the representation of mixed-race people in art and poetry in the US and in Mexico.
 Her dissertation explores the role of hair as a medial, political, cultural, and historical force in contemporary multi-ethnic North-American drama.

 Former Board Members